 “Endlessly” is the only other slower song, closing out the album, and it’s nice enough.
 However, the lyrics are pretty generic and again, the song lacks any necessary depth and beauty to make it stand out as a ballad; I find this particularly sad, as ballads were the one thing I always thought Amaranthe was great at.
 Love songs are a dime a dozen or more, so you have to work hard to make them mean something these days; Amaranthe used to do that, yet this song fails in that regard.
 Maybe if I was younger and had heard less music in the span of my life I’d like it, but I feel like I’ve heard these lyrics a thousand times before.
 There’s also something vaguely familiar about the riff that I can’t put my finger on.
 Maybe something by Queen again.
 I think it might have helped if this had been a proper duet with Jake E, as both male vocalists are mysteriously absent, and Jake in particular could have added some depth to the mix.
 Alas, it fades into oblivion as one more romantic yet unimaginative song.

 I’ve been trying to be a fan of Amaranthe for ages now, but once again I find myself listening to their newest album with a rather large degree of distaste.
 Their music is fun and upbeat and great for festival scenarios, but as always, their albums have maybe one to three genuinely good songs, followed by a massive amount of unimaginative filler.
-I mean, even Ryd, who is an amazing singer, manages to sound painfully generic on this album.
+I mean, even Ryd manages to sound painfully generic on this album.
 There isn’t a single song on that breaches the 4 minute length, making a 12-song album clock in at under 40 minutes, and still manages to feel overly long.
 It’s not a bad album if you want to listen to some pop music in the background and not pay attention, yet there are practically no songs that stand out and there are a few early on that are just downright bad.
 Honestly, I don’t know why they don’t drop Wilhelmsson’s growls altogether and just turn themselves into an electro-pop band, as that feels like the genre that holds their true passion, considering there is nothing heavy about them musically.
-I frankly can’t blame Jake E for dropping out of the band at this point.
+I frankly can’t blame Jake E. for dropping out of the band at this point.